-Suiza de America (Switzerland of America) is how Uruguay was called by the media in the beginning of the 20th century because of its prosperity and financial stability, which made it resemble the Helvetic country.
+'Switzerland of America' was what Uruguay was called by the media in the early 20th century because of its prosperity and financial stability, which made it resemble the Helvetic country.

-They reject the office space and the corporate culture that has taken over the creative world so as to return to a more artistic and frugal approach both on infrastructure, client-studio relationships and work methodologies.
+The studio wants to recover that sense of well-being and productivity in this era of global turmoil.
+Following that spirit, they renounce the corporate culture that has taken over the creative world to return to a more artistic and frugal approach.

-The aim of this is to use an alternative perspective than the mainstream in order to help small businesses stand out in our contemporary saturated markets and to create new concepts of value for its both overstimulated and indifferent consumers.
+Their main goal is to help businesses thrive in contemporary saturated markets and to create new and alternative value propositions for its both overstimulated and indifferent consumers.

 The studio is born as a response towards the entrepreneurship boom that happened both in Uruguay and the rest of the world by 2013.
 She realized that these blooming new businesses could be an interesting niche to explore and to whom provide her services, since this new companies and start-ups were beginning to get financial support both from the public and private sector.